Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6.

 You have a favor for explosives even if they don't have one for you.
-You gain the following benefits:

 * You gain resistance to fire damage.